punitlanjewar/data-analysis-projects/Power BI/Employee Analysis/README.md

 ![Screenshot 2024-08-15 235510](https://github.com/user-attachments/assets/ece8a924-31e7-4fae-bc9f-7e7106aeecf8)

-### [6] Attriton by Salary
+### [6] Attrition by Salary

 The chart gives the analysis of employees attrition based on the salary figure.

-    Total 158 employees who left the organization getting the salary upto 5K Total 48 employees who left the organization getting salary in between 5k to 10k Total 19 employees who left the organization getting salary in between 10k to 15k Total 5 employees who left the organization are gettong the salary above 15k
+    Total 158 employees who left the organization getting the salary up to 5K Total 48 employees who left the organization getting salary in between 5k to 10k Total 19 employees who left the organization getting salary in between 10k to 15k Total 5 employees who left the organization are getting the salary above 15k

 #### Snap Shot of Attrition By Salary Chart